stebunovd/blog/contents/On-Estimates.md

 This one is probably the most challenging.
 As a manager or a team lead, you will likely deal with stakeholders who will wonder how long a project will take.
-If you ask them why they need this information, they may give you different reasons, but the truth is usually that they "simply want to know."
+If you ask them why they need this information, the most frequent reasons are either planning, or they simply want to know what to expect.
+We discussed planning above, now let's talk about expectations.
 It’s human nature to be concerned if something you care about is uncertain.
 Sometimes, it's your boss who’s asking, and it may be hard to say, "I don't know."
-Here's what you can try:
+Here's what you can
+try:

 1. if the work’s already in the queue or in progress, ask what plans related to the completion of this work.
 Try to help them execute their plans.
 Sometimes,